gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 ## NHANES (complex survey) data analysis

-This study aimed to evaluate the association between habitual caffeine consumption and cardiovascular measures (systolic and diastolic blood pressure) as well as insulin sensitivity markers (fasting glucose and insulin, HOMA-IR, HbA1C, and plasma glucose during a two-hour oral glucose tolerance test OGTT2H) in the US population.
+This study aimed to evaluate the association between habitual caffeine consumption and markers of insulin sensitivity (HOMA-IR, HbA1C, and plasma glucose during a two-hour oral glucose tolerance test OGTT2H) in the USA population.
 The data was obtained from NHANES, a biannual survey designed to assess the health and nutritional status of adults and children in the United States.
 For more information on NHANES, [click here](https://www.cdc.gov/nchs/nhanes/index.htm).

 ## Step-by-step index